 |Sea Life Aquarium Sydney||One free admission*||$96**||$48||$48|

 |Vessel Dining & Bar||One complimentary main course***||$70||$35||$35|

 Source: entertainment.com.au, https://www.visitsealife.com/sydney/tickets-passes/, 10 October 2021.*When another full price general admission of equal or greater value is purchased. **Cost of entry at door. ***When another main course of equal or greater value is purchased.

 As the table shows, in just seven days Bill and Sue could save $130 – almost double the cost of their annual membership.
 The downside is that they spent $246 to pocket the discounts.

 This is where the catch lies.
 You need to spend to save, and that can be a problem if you’re tempted to spend more than usual solely to score a discount.

 To be fair, the savings can be applied to regular household purchases.
-A 5% discount on Woolworths Wish Cards, for example, could cut the cost of groceries you’re already buying.
+A 4% discount on Supermarket Store eGift Cards, for example, could cut the cost of groceries you’re already buying.
 The savings will vary according to the city you select, however, so it’s important to check which discounts and outlets are available for your preferred city.

 If you’re wondering whether membership might be for you then here’s a look at some of the things you need to know.